Bake to the roots

 Fried Mac ‘n’ Cheese Balls | Bake to the roots

-They are small, round and disappear in an instant – finger food like these deep-fried Mac ‘n’ Cheese Balls are perfect for a long movie night, the next family party, or events like the World Soccer Cup and Super Bowl… which is coming up again in the US in a few days b.t.w.
-I don’t watch that event anymore, because I don’t want to sit in front of the TV all night, but of course, I don’t mind Super Bowl snacks ;P
+They are small, round and disappear instantly.
+Finger food like these deep-fried Mac ‘n’ Cheese Balls is perfect for a long movie night, the next family party, or events like the World Soccer Cup and Super Bowl… Which is coming up again in the US in a few days.
+I don’t watch that event anymore because I don’t want to sit in front of the TV all night, but of course, I don’t mind Super Bowl snacks.

-The base for these little delicious balls is my Mac ‘n’ Cheese recipe with Panko Topping – with a “touch” less cheese and without the panko topping, of course.
+The base for these little delicious balls is my Mac ‘n’ Cheese recipe with Panko Topping – with a »touch« less cheese and without the panko topping, of course.
 Well, almost.
-The topping is actually the coating now ;) However, by deep-frying them you will add enough calories and fat so you won’t notice, that you added less cheese to these snack balls.
-No worries – they won’t turn into something “healthy” all of a sudden by leaving out some cheeeeese ;P
+The topping is actually the coating now.
+However, by deep-frying them you will add enough calories and fat so you won’t notice that you added less cheese to these snack balls.
+No worries – they won’t turn into something »healthy« all of a sudden by leaving out some cheeeeese.

 Fried Mac 'n' Cheese Balls | Bake to the roots